Welcome to El Sheesh @ Barefoot in Tunis

 - Unfortunately, we do not have Wifi yet.
 The cables are there, but we are not yet connected.
 Bear with us please…

-- There are only two properly functioning ATMs in town.
-You’ll find one at the Reception of Kom El Dikka Lodge and the other one on the main village road.
-Opposite of the school.
+- There are only three properly functioning ATMs in town.
+You’ll find one at the entry of Kom El Dikka Lodge, another one in Palm Shadow Corner Hotel, and the other one on the main village road, opposite of the school.

 Best food in town